vcfvct/aws-exam/azure.md

 ## DevOps
 * ARM
+  * When a user sends a request from any of the Azure tools, APIs, or SDKs, Resource Manager receives the request.
+It authenticates and authorizes the request.
+Resource Manager sends the request to the Azure service, which takes the requested action.
+Because all requests are handled through the same API, you see consistent results and capabilities in all the different tools.
   * ARM is the layer managing infrastructure no matter from cli/port etc.
   * something similar to CloudFormation but without yaml support, json only.
 Can be nested
   * Source control, Declarative, Idempotent.